-This chronotype applies for those people who, as the animal, feel more comfortable and alert during the second half of the day and evenings.
+This chronotype applies to those people who, as the animal, feel more comfortable and alert during the second half of the day and evenings.
 Anyone who may have difficulty waking up, as well as having a lack of appetite in the mornings.
 However, once it hits the second part of the day, they feel energized, focused and the appetite rises.

 If you have this personality, mornings tend to have you be moody and a tad disorientated.
-It is suggested for people with this chronotype to take a short walk of 15 minutes or so once they awaken, which will send signals to their brains, informing it to stop producing melatonin (a hormone that helps us sleep) and that it is time to wake up.
+It is suggested for people with this chronotype to take a short walk of 15 minutes or so once they awaken, which will send signals to their brains, informing them to stop producing melatonin (a hormone that helps us sleep) and that it is time to wake up.
 These people may also be called night owls, as they seem to be the most productive during the evenings when most people are in a deep sleep.

 Your Personality and your body

 Having the knowledge on your personality and how your body works can help you plan your day efficiently and productively.
-Especially for people who have flexible working hours, or bosses who may have a round the clock business with employees working night shifts and day shifts.
-With the understanding that some people may be more productive during certain times of the day will help the overall result of the business.
+Especially for people who have flexible working hours, or bosses who may have a round-the-clock business with employees working night shifts and day shifts.
+The understanding that some people may be more productive during certain times of the day will help the overall result of the business.

-The importance of understanding yourself and how your body functions is not only for convenience.
+The importance of understanding yourself and how your body functions are not only for convenience.
 If you desperately try to go against what your body naturally is programmed to do, you may be causing more harm to yourself in the long run.
-Your body is a machine, and just like any machine it has a way of running and producing results.
+Your body is a machine, and just like any machine, it has a way of running and producing results.
 The more you know about it, the more efficiently you may utilize the machine without wearing and tearing it down simply because you didn’t understand its mechanics in the first place.

-I hope you found this artile insightful and feel free to comment which chronotype describes you in the comments 🙂
+I hope you found this article insightful and feel free to comment on which chronotype describes you in the comments.